 Lumi Enterprise

-Imply Lumi Enterprise is an Imply Lumi deployment that lives in your AWS environment, keeping your data within your infrastructure.
-If you have strict data sovereignty, security, and compliance requirements around logs, Lumi Enterprise can be a better fit than the Imply-hosted Lumi Cloud.
+Imply Lumi Enterprise is a deployment of Lumi that lives in your AWS environment, keeping your data within your infrastructure.
+If you have strict data sovereignty, security, and compliance requirements, Lumi Enterprise may be a better fit than the Imply-hosted Lumi Cloud.

 Imply provides a Terraform module that simplifies Lumi Enterprise deployment.
-The module handles all the deployment steps for Lumi Enterprise, including the AWS infrastructure and dependent PaaS Services, such as Imply's distribution of Apache® Druid, Amazon Managed Streaming for Apache® Kafka (Amazon MSK), Amazon Elastic Kubernetes Service (Amazon EKS), Amazon S3, and Amazon RDS Aurora MySQL.
+The module handles all the deployment steps, including the AWS infrastructure and dependent PaaS Services, such as Imply's distribution of Apache® Druid, Amazon Managed Streaming for Apache® Kafka (Amazon MSK), Amazon Elastic Kubernetes Service (Amazon EKS), Amazon S3, and Amazon RDS Aurora MySQL.
 You don't need to perform any additional installation or configuration outside of the Terraform module.

-Lumi uses Imply’s distribution of Druid to power its services and MSK to stream event data from various sources into Lumi.
+Lumi uses Imply’s distribution of Druid to power its services and MSK to stream event data from various sources.

-The following table provides a basic overview of the Lumi nodes you deploy:
+The following table provides a basic overview of Lumi nodes you deploy:

 |---|---|